open-telemetry/community/community-membership.md

 ### Requirements

-The following apply to the part of the codebase for which one would be an approver in the `CODEOWNER` files.
+The following apply to the part of the codebase for which one would be an approver in the `CODEOWNERS` files.

-- Reviewer of the codebase for at least 3 months
+- Reviewer of the codebase for at least 1 month
 - Reviewer for at least 10 substantial PRs to the codebase
-- Reviewed or merged at least 30 PRs to the codebase
+- Reviewed or merged at least 20 PRs to the codebase
 - Nominated by a maintainer
   - With no objections from other maintainers
-  - Done through PR to update the `CODEOWNER`.
+  - Done through PR to update the `CODEOWNERS`.

 ### Responsibilities and privileges

-The following apply to the part of the codebase for which one would be an approver in the `CODEOWNER` files.
+The following apply to the part of the codebase for which one would be an approver in the `CODEOWNERS` files.

 - Approver status may be a precondition to accepting large code contributions
-- Demonstrate sound technical judgement
+- Demonstrate sound technical judgement (may be asked to step down by a maintainer if they lose confidence of the maintainers)
 - Responsible for project quality control via code reviews
   - Focus on holistic acceptance of contribution such as dependencies with other features, backwards / forwards compatibility, API and flag definitions, etc
-- Expected to be responsive to review requests
+- Expected to be responsive to review requests (inactivity for more than 1 month may result in suspension until active again)
 - Mentor contributors and reviewers
 - May approve code contributions for acceptance